 Proclamation and Multiplication

 Reversing the curse of Babel, the Lord Jesus gave the Holy Spirit to His disciples so that they could proclaim the good news to the nations.
 And so, they did.
 All Jesus’ followers went everywhere proclaiming to everyone that Jesus the Christ had come, lived among us for thirty-three years, and then died and rose again on the third day—just as it was written.
 Everyone who would repent of sins and trust in Him could live forever.
 You can read about this in Luke’s discipling letter to Theophilus – the book of Acts.
-Read Acts 2:1-5, 8:1-5, 27-40, 13:47-48, 14:21-22; 19:7-10.
+Read Acts 2:1-5, 8:1-5, 27-40, 13:47-48, 14:21-22, 19:7-10 and Acts 20:20-21.

 You see, disciple-making is about building people who will go and spread God’s name and fame to all nations.
 In other word, they will multiply the gospel!
 The linchpin of God’s plan to bless all nations is through obedience to the Great Commission.